Lord Wellington (1811 ship): Career

+On 29 June, a drifting Iceberg struck Lord Wellington, which anchored on the iceberg.

+On 16 July, the three merchantmen encountered HMS Fury and Hecla at 61°20′N 66°30′W. The two British warships were under the command of Commander William Edward Parry.
+This was Fury's first Arctic journey, but Parry's second in search of the Northwest Passage.

+On 24 July, an iceberg struck Prince of Wales, staving in her starboard side.
+Eddystone and Lord Wellington narrowly escaped.
+Prince of Wales began to take on water at an alarming rate.
+To lighten her, Eddystone took on her cargo.
+Consequently, the damaged timers rose above the water line, making temporary repairs possible.

+Lord Wellington and the settlers arrived at York Factory on August 17, together with Prince of Wales and Eddystone.
+They used boats from York to proceed up the Hayes River to Lake Winnipeg, the mouth of the Red River, and Fort Douglas, the Selkirk Settlement (Red River Colony) fort.

 LR for 1823 showed Lord Wellington with J. Gatenby, master, Holt & Co., owners, and trade Liverpool–New Brunswick.

 Fate

 On 14 May 1823 Lord Wellington, Gatenby, master, was sailing from Liverpool to Miramichi, New Brunswick, when she struck an iceberg on the Newfoundland Banks (41°N 52°W) and stove in her bows.
 When the water in her hold rose to eight feet her 19 crew members abandoned her and went on board Thompson Packet about a week later.
 They landed at Picton on 21 May.